The Electric Sunshine Project* CIC (TESP) was formed in July 2016 by Melanie Whitehead.

-The organisation is led by Melanie Whitehead and two directors; Joanna Cassidy and Alan Hulme who meet quarterly.
+The organisation is led by Melanie Whitehead and three directors; Joanna Cassidy, Alan Hulme and Kieran McGuinness who meet quarterly.
 We seek to be informed by the needs of the local community and have an Advisory Group who provide advice and guidance plus a pool of Associate Artists who bring with them a broad range of skills.

 Artistic Director: Melanie Whitehead